 As of early 2016, I’m pushing on several long term projects.
-In the meantime, here is my latest journalism: Good Intentions – The New Republic Bill Gates is out to change the world.
-Will he make money doing it?
-Why It’s Hard to be a Poor Boy with Richer Neighbors – The Marshall Project It can […]
+In the meantime, here is my latest journalism: Down With Algebra II? – Slate It drives dropout rates and is mostly useless in real life.
+Andrew Hacker has a plan for getting rid of it.
+Good Intentions – The New Republic Bill Gates is out […]

 Is it ever okay to suspend a kindergartener — repeatedly?
 John Merrow’s recent PBS report showed that the Success Academy charter schools do this.
 But as this response from Success CEO Eva Moskowitz demonstrates, even little kids are capable of violent behavior that impacts other children’s ability to learn.
 Teachers reported that the boy in […]